 Paragraph 3.13h.3 Termination

 Poor performance is sufficient cause for a recommendation to terminate a faculty member’s probationary or renewable term appointment.
 (Faculty Handbook, Section 2.1, Subdivision 2.42 & Subdivision 2.45).
 In making such a recommendation, department heads must explain why the performance warrants termination.
+If termination is approved, probationary or renewable term faculty members shall remain employed by the university for a period up to one academic year, performing duties assigned by the department head and dean.

 Subdivision 3.13i Third Year Review for Probationary Faculty